Skip to main content

 Environments

-Each script can be run in an isolated environment, with predefined packages configuration, same as for Script Environments.
+You can run each script in an isolated environment with a predefined package configuration, just like Script Environments.
 The environment can be specified in the notebook properties.

 Importing notebooks